-Today we sing the antiphon “O Adonai,” which we translate as LORD, but which is substituted for YHWH, the unpronounceable name of God.
+Remember chanting the antiphon “O Adonai” a few weeks ago?
+We translate Adonai as LORD, which is substituted for YHWH, the unpronounceable name of God.

 In Archbishop Fulton Sheen’s Life of Christ, he too mentions several of the paradoxes listed by the good Monsignor.
 Such as “Bethlehem” means House of Bread, and that Our Lord, the Bread of Life lay in a manger, which is a feed trough for livestock.

 In the past, I’ve said that Jesus was from the wrong side of the tracks.
 Bishop Sheen points to the fact that to the world, Jesus was a nobody from nowhere.
 Really, a Messiah from the sticks of Galilee?
 How gauche.
 And from what I’ve read (see notes below), even the Messiah’s name was pretty common.
 Everybody hoped their son would, you know, be the One.